thirteenfoil8/Globoxx.github.io/index.md

 For non-franchise restaurants, there is a meaningful positive correlation between regional wealth and regional inspection pass rate.
 For the others, the correlation is weaker.
 However, the variance of regional pass rate is higher for smaller franchises.

-#### To summarize, massive franchise restaurants in Chicago not only had highest inspection rate and pass rate, it also showed relatively consistent pass rate thoughout different regions.
+To summarize, massive franchise restaurants in Chicago not only had highest inspection rate and pass rate, it also showed relatively consistent pass rate thoughout different regions.
 To a total alien in Chicago, we will recommend her to visit the franchise that is already familiar to her.

 ## Then, which franchise should I visit?
-There are different types of food serve in franchise restaurants: burgers, sandwiches, pizza..
-Can we tell which type of franchise is safer to eat in Chicago?

-### Which type of franchise is inspected most often?
-First, take a look at the average number of inspection for each type of franchise.
-Sandwich franchises are inspected most often, more than double of the inspection frequency of pizza franchises.

-### Which type of franchise has highest pass rate?
-Seeing from the overall fail rate between different types of franchises, we can say sandwich franchises are the safest, and the pizza franchises are the least safest.
-The correlation between the inspection pass rate and the inspection frequency was -0.69.
-We can infer that the restaurant that is inspected more often is likely to take care of safety issues, and eventually, to pass the inspection better than its counterparts

-### Which violations are the main causes of inspection failure?
-Before digging the different franchises with the violations they've got, let's take a look into the main cause of inspection failure for major franchise restaurants.
-Among the violations related to the inspection failure, hygyene issue took more than half of the total violations, followed by equipment.
-Looking into those two violations througout different types of franchises will give us the detailed idea of which place is safer to visit.

-### violation studies between differnt types of franchises - maybe focus on hygyene and equipement?
-BLAHBLAH

 # Part Franchise versus Franchise